indianakernick/Chat/docs/task_list.md

       to upload their own images (instead of using a URL).
     - The client would be simplified because it wouldn't need to worry about what the image URLs actually are.
 The image URL could be derived directly from the user ID or group ID.
+    - So that the server doesn't need to worry about resizing and compositing images, we would probably want to do that on the client.
+That's pretty easy to do in JavaScript.
+Image optimization should be left to the server.
     - A real website would use a CDN but those cost money and this is a pet project so who cares.
 - [ ] **[3]** Handle *lots* of messages